 We offer something for every year of education from our Primary Programmes to our secondary programmes (including our year-long Company Programme) to the university-level Start-up.
 We are the UK’s leading figure in personal and business skills and we work with 3,482 educational centres across primary and secondary, delivering over 4 million learning hours each year.

 What’s our history?

 Since 1962, we’ve been creating and developing programmes that complement the school experience and encourage young people to realise the extent of their own talents.
-Merchant banker Sir Walter Salomon founded Young Enterprise in the 1962/1963 academic year, based on the American Junior Achievement programme.
-He admired the US charity’s ability to foster work readiness, entrepreneurship and financial literacy skills.
-We are mainly funded by private company supporters.
+Find out about our history.

 What we’ve achieved: